microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 **Is this the right control?**

-Use a TabControl to help the user manage multiple app pages or documents within the same window.
+Use a TabView to help the user manage multiple app pages or documents within the same window.

-Do not use a TabControl to display a static set of tabs that the user cannot rearrange, open, or close.
+Do not use a TabView to display a static set of tabs that the user cannot rearrange, open, or close.
 Use a Pivot or top NavigationView instead.

 # Examples
 <!-- Use this section to explain the features of the API, showing